Lucas-van-Dam/Resonance/README.md

 # Resonance
-Resonance is an audio visual engine written in C++ 20 and GLSL, using premake as its buildsystem
+Resonance is an engine focussed towards real-time audiovisualisation written in C++ 20 and GLSL, using premake as its buildsystem

 ## Features
 ### Rendering